hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Update/reformat about page.
 - Fix `file.mimetype` check in `imageController.js` which is causing errors
 - change genres in album index - set max number to show in `<ul>`
+- When enter pressed on add field buttons, new field should be added to form

 ## Housekeeping:
 - Ensure robust and clear error handling